ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/app/defaults.md

 -   `updates_map_caption_attribution_basemap` updates the attribution in the map-caption by retrieving it from the current basemap config when the basemap changes
 -   `updates_map_caption_attribution_config` updates the attribution in the map-caption by retrieving it from the current basemap config when the config changes
+-   `updates_map_caption_scale` updates the scale bar in the map-caption when the map scale changes

 ## Examples